Study finds that COVID-19 lockdowns have caused rapid brain aging in adolescents

 https://www.earth.com/news/covid-lockdowns-caused-premature-aging-of-adolescent-brains/

-The team used the brain scan data to develop a model to predict the 'normal rate of thinning' of the cerebral cortex during adolescence.
+The research team used brain scan data to develop a model to predict the 'normal rate of thinning' of the cerebral cortex during adolescence.
 They then compared the data with brain scans collected in 2021 to determine whether young people's brains were maturing normally.
-The analysis revealed that brain maturation had accelerated by an average of 4.2 years for women and 1.4 years for men compared to before the lockdown.
+The analysis revealed that brain maturation accelerated by an average of 4.2 years for women and 1.4 years for men compared to before the lockdown.

 'At the start of the pandemic, we started thinking about what brain measurements we could use to estimate how the pandemic lockdowns affected the brain,' said Neva Corrigan, lead author of the paper and a researcher at I-LABS.
 'What does it mean for teenagers to not go to school, not play sports, not go out, and to be at home instead of being in social groups?'

-in Science, Posted by logu_ii
+in Education, Science, Posted by logu_ii